-In preparation for a move, I recently packed up my bookshelves and re-encountered many of the classic resources I have recommended to caregivers again and again.
-These books are always on my “must read books for caregivers” list, and I have selected four of my favorites to share with you.
-The first two are novels and the other two are non-fiction.
+In preparation for a move, I recently packed up my bookshelves and rediscovered many of the classic resources I have recommended to caregivers again and again over the years.
+These books are always on my “must-read books for caregivers” list.

 This book tells the story of three generations of women: Ellie, a 75-year-old grandmother, her 55-year-old daughter Barbara and her 29-year-old granddaughter Lucy.
 Ellie strives to remain physically and mentally young, so she feels she has more in common with Lucy than her own daughter.
 On her 75th birthday, Ellie wishes to be 29 again for just one day as she blows out her candles.
 As the adage goes, be careful what you wish for!